vishalsingh17/iNeuronMLQuestions/README.md

 Q14.
 Describe the lifecycle of the machine learning system.

 Q15.
+What is the necessity of understanding the problem statement and creating a well defined architecture?

+Q16.
+Why do we create a seprate workspace for every problem?

-What are the different sources which can be used as a source of data
+Q17.
+What are the different sources which can be used as a source of data gathering?

+Q18.
+What is the data annotation?

+Q19.
+What are the different steps involved in data wrangling?

+Q20.
+What are the steps involved in model development?

+Q21.
+What are the different steps involved in model training?

+Q22.
+What are the different steps involved in model evaluation?

+Q23.
+What is model deployment?

+Q24.
+What are the different sources where we can deploy our model?

+Q25.
+What is model monitoring and how can wedo it?

+Q26.
+What is model retraining?

+Q27.
+What are the conditions when we need to do model retraining?